Indian Head Water Storage Tank Replacement

 To continue providing high water quality and fire protection, two smaller tanks will replace the existing tank for a combined total of 3.5 million gallons.
 The smaller, narrower profile of the two tanks not only sit better on the site they will allow redundancy in the system when repairs are needed.
 The project site design has considered access, security, stormwater management and landscape screening improvements.

 Final design is complete and construction bids have been advertised.
-Construction is anticipated to begin in April,2017.
+Construction is anticipated to begin in April of 2017.
+Construction of the two tanks is expected to take two years with completion planned for Fall of 2019.